 The scans you receive from Carmencita are .JPG by default, which offers a more limited latitude when it comes to editing.
 You can request .TIFF files at AED 21 per roll when filling out your order form, which will give you much more flexibility when editing your scans.

 What about pushed/pulled film?

 Great!
 We're happy to process this for you at AED 5 per ISO stop, per roll.
 Just designate the information in the appropriate place on your order form.

 I've found old negatives, can I have them scanned?

 You sure can!
 This procedure is done in-house by the GPP team, who will be happy to assist you with your scanning needs.
 To read more about old negatives scanning and how to take proper care of your negatives, read our blog post here.

 I've picked up my negatives, but where are my postcard-sized prints?

 People often mistakenly think of prints when speaking about developing/processing.
-This partnership between Gulf Photo Plus and Carmencita offers developing (preparing the negatives for scanning/printing by halting its sensitivity to light) and scanning (digitally 'reading' the negatives to produce digital images).
+This partnership with Filmoticon and Carmencita offers developing (preparing the negatives for scanning/printing by halting its sensitivity to light) and scanning (digitally 'reading' the negatives to produce digital images).

-Once your scans are received, pay us a visit at our Gallery space and speak to us about our printing and framing services, more information on which can be found here.
+Once your scans are received, pay us a visit at and check out our Printing Lab, where you can speak to us about our printing and framing services, more information on which can be found here.